jkzorz/Metagenomes_Illumina/mapping.md

 		covstats="${sam::-4}_covstats.txt"
 		scafstats="${sam::-4}_scafstats.txt"

+		if [ -e "$sam" ]; then
+			continue    # the output file already exists, so skip re-creating it fi

 		if [ -e "$covstats" ]; then
 			continue    # the output file already exists, so skip re-creating it fi